suguruTakahashi-1234/framework-independent-architecture/README.md

 Also, through the description of dependencies in Package.swift, Swift Package Manager can easily manage the dependency direction between modules.
 In this respect, Swift Package Manager is a good match for the Clean Architecture, which emphasizes the directionality of dependencies, making Swift Package Manager suitable for implementing the Clean Architecture.

-In addition, FIA allows the selection of the appropriate DI container by injecting dependencies at the entry point of the application.
+In addition, FIA allows the selection of the appropriate DI Container by injecting dependencies at the entry point of the application.
-This allows you to take advantage of multi-project configurations to set up a development project using a mock DI container that is independent of the framework layer, and a production project using the actual DI container that depends on the framework layer.
+This allows you to take advantage of multi-project configurations to set up a development project using a Mock DI Container that is independent of the Framework Layer, and a production project using the actual DI Container that depends on the Framework Layer.

 Development projects can significantly reduce application build times by not relying on external libraries with long build times, such as the Firebase SDK as an example.
 This effect also contributes to the build speed of Xcode Previews.